kara-heilemann/EEB5300_KCKH/README.md

 ## **Research Goals**
-Our initial goal was to assemble the genome of an undescribed _Acanthobothrium tortum_ species and peform genome annotation.
+Our initial goal was to perform _de novo_ assembly of the genome of an undescribed _Acanthobothrium tortum_ species and peform genome annotation.
 However, as we our project progressed, our objective shifted towards a sole focus on genome assembly.
 Part of the motivation for this alternate path was attributed to the high quality of our raw data and the limited knowledge we had in the beginning concerning whether our data had previously been processed.
 Thus, we chose to assemble both raw and trimmed reads and compare the quality and completeness of these genome assemblies to each other.
 In doing so, we hoped to gain a better understanding of how each assembly program works and which assemblers and aligners will benefit us most in future projects.

 ## **Data**